mariomulansky/PySpike/Readme.rst

 Both functions take an optional parameter :code:`indices`, a list of indices that allows to define the spike trains that should be used for the multi-variate profile.
 As before, if you are only interested in the distance values, and not in the profile, PySpike offers the functions: :code:`isi_distance_multi` and :code:`spike_distance_multi`, that return the scalar multi-variate ISI- and SPIKE-distance.
+Both distance functions also accept an :code:`interval` parameter that can be used to specify the averaging interval as a pair of floats, if neglected the complete interval is used.

 Another option to address large sets of spike trains are distance matrices.
 Each entry in the distance matrix represents a bi-variate distance of the spike trains.
 Hence, the distance matrix is symmetric and has zero values at the diagonal.
-The following example computes and plots the ISI- and SPIKE-distance matrix.
+The following example computes and plots the ISI- and SPIKE-distance matrix, where for the latter one only the time interval T=0..1000 is used for the averaging.

 .. code:: python